brinnaebent/Strava_in_R/README.md

 This is the bones of an analysis I am trying to implement in an RShiny Web App (thus inputs are denoted as such)

+For those unfamiliar with [Strava](https://www.strava.com/), Strava is a platform for looking at your data from activities measured with fitness watches/pods/wearables.
+I have replicated their basic analysis here, which includes plots of pace, distance, elevation, and position overlayed on a map of the activity.

 **Please note that this is in progress and will be updated**

 **You will need:**